lesmana/gpl-summary-for-readmes/README.md

   also not mentioned are how violations are handled.
 * it does not need to be lawyer proof. at all.
-* the diff from the gpl and agpl summary should be only one line (and the obvious change from gpl to agpl).
+* the diff from the gpl and agpl summary should be only one line (apart from the obvious change from gpl to agpl).

 license
 -------